k-galvin/archival/documents/Software-Design-Description.md

 ### 6.1.1 System Objectives Section
 The objective of this application is to provide a sophisticated interface for personal collection management that mimics the experience of a digital museum.
-* The system aims to automate the "Acquisition" input process by retrieving metadata and high-resolution imagery from Google Books and Discogs.
+* **Automated Discovery:** Automate the "Acquisition" process by retrieving metadata and imagery from Google Books and Discogs.
-* The application provides a "Gallery" view (The Vault) to browse and filter curated items in a high-contrast grid.
+* **Curation & Vaulting:** Provide a high-fidelity "Gallery" view to browse and filter curated items in a high-contrast grid.
-* The "Chronology" view allows users to visualize the historical weight and evolution of a collection over time.
+* **Temporal Analysis:** Visualize the historical weight and evolution of a collection over time via an interactive timeline.
-* The "Insights" dashboard provides data-driven analytics into aesthetic preferences, identifying correlations between items and historical design movements using interactive charts and provenance maps.
+* **Data-Driven Insights:** Provide analytics into aesthetic preferences, identifying correlations between items and historical design movements.
-* The "Blueprint" feature enables users to map their items to specific rooms, providing a spatial dimension to their collection using a virtual floor plan.
+* **Spatial Context:** Map items to physical locations using a virtual floor plan ("Blueprint") to provide a 2D topographical context.
-* The system is designed to be polymorphic, supporting diverse item categories—Books, Records, Decor, and Fashion—within a unified interface.
+* **System Resilience:** Ensure stable operation through offline-ready navigation and local persistence of partial saves.

 ### 6.1.2 Hardware, Software, and Human Interfaces Section

 #### 6.1.2.1 Hardware Interfaces
-The application is a web-based platform designed to be accessed via standard workstations and mobile devices.
+1. **Workstations & Mobile Devices:** The system is a web-based platform designed for modern desktop and mobile hardware capable of running evergreen browsers.
-* **Workstation/Mobile:** Modern devices capable of running Evergreen browsers (Chrome, Firefox, Safari).
-* **Input:** Keyboard and mouse/trackpad for data entry; touch support for mobile navigation.
+2. **Input Peripherals:** Standard interface support for Keyboard (data entry), Mouse/Trackpad (navigation and spatial mapping), and Touchscreens (mobile interactions).
-* **Display:** A minimum resolution of 1024x768 is recommended for the best experience with the data-dense dashboard and chronology views.
+3. **Display:** Recommended minimum resolution of 1024x768 to accommodate data-dense visualizations and the wide-grid "Museum View."
+4. **Networking:** Requires an active internet connection for real-time Supabase synchronization, though the system implements an offline "Read-Only" mode for local browsing.

 #### 6.1.2.2 Software Interfaces
-The application utilizes a "Backend-as-a-Service" (BaaS) model via Supabase.
-* **Supabase Client (v2.x):** Interfaces with the PostgreSQL database.
-It manages all CRUD operations and handles Row Level Security (RLS).
+1. **Supabase Client (v2.93.2):** The primary interface for PostgreSQL data management, Auth (JWT-based), and Object Storage.
+2. **Angular Framework (v19.2.0):** The core client-side engine using Signals for reactive state management.
-* **Google Books API:** A RESTful interface used to retrieve book metadata and covers directly from the client.
+3. **Google Books API:** RESTful interface for retrieving literary metadata directly from the client.
-* **Discogs API:** Used for music record artwork and metadata, accessed via a Supabase Edge Function to protect API credentials and handle server-side requests.
+4. **Discogs API:** Metadata source for music records, accessed via a server-side Supabase Edge Function to protect credentials.
-* **ApexCharts:** A third-party library used for rendering the origin distribution (Pie Chart) in the Insights dashboard.
+5. **ApexCharts (v5.6.0):** Used for rendering data distribution and temporal intensity graphs.
-* **Leaflet:** A mapping library used in the Insights view to visualize the global provenance of items on an interactive world map.
+6. **Leaflet (v1.9.4):** Open-source mapping library used for the global provenance visualization.
+7. **Web Storage API (localStorage):** Used for client-side persistence of the Acquisition form to prevent data loss.

 #### 6.1.2.3 Human Interfaces
-The Graphical User Interface (GUI) follows a "Museum Minimalist" design language.
-* **Design Tokens:** High-contrast monochrome palette with specialized accent colors for categories, geometric typography, and a rigid grid system.
-* **Components:** The GUI consists of an "Acquisitions" form, a "Gallery" grid, a "Chronology" timeline, an "Insights" dashboard, and a "Blueprint" floor plan.
+1. **Graphical User Interface (GUI):** A "Museum Minimalist" interface utilizing high-contrast monochrome palettes, wide grid spacing, and geometric typography.
+2. **Acquisition Form:** A polymorphic data-entry interface that adapts fields based on the item category.
+3. **The Vault:** A grid-based discovery interface with real-time, multi-dimensional filtering.
+4. **Interactive Map:** A zoomable world map used to explore the geographical clusters of the collection.

 ---

 ## 6.2 Architectural Design Section
-The architectural design for Archival is based on a Two-Tier BaaS pattern, connecting a rich Angular frontend directly to a managed Supabase backend.
+The architectural design for Archival is based on a Two-Tier Backend-as-a-Service (BaaS) pattern, connecting a rich Angular frontend directly to a managed Supabase backend.

 ### 6.2.1 Major Software Components Section
-* **Acquisitions CSC:** Relates to FR 1-5.
-Handles item intake, API discovery logic for Books and Music, and image uploads to Supabase Storage.
+1. **Acquisitions CSC:** (FR 1, 2, 3, 4).
+Handles automated metadata discovery, polymorphic form logic, metadata refinement, and 5MB archival photograph uploads.
-* **Vault/Gallery CSC:** Relates to FR 6-7.
-Manages the archival grid, filtering logic by category and era, and item retrieval.
+2. **Vault/Gallery CSC:** (FR 5, 6, 7).
+Manages the high-fidelity archival grid, multi-dimensional filtering, and real-time internal search.
-* **Chronology CSC:** Relates to FR 9-10.
-Processes temporal data and manages the interactive timeline state.
+3. **Chronology CSC:** (FR 8, 9).
+Processes temporal data to render vertical timeline visualizations.
-* **Insights CSC:** Relates to FR 11-12.
-Performs data aggregation for origin distribution (ApexCharts) and provenance mapping (Leaflet), alongside custom temporal intensity visualizations.
+4. **Insights CSC:** (FR 10, 11, 12).
+Performs analytical data aggregation for style correlation charts, temporal intensity, and the global provenance map.
-* **Curation/Collections CSC:** Relates to FR 13-14.
-Manages user-defined collections and item relationships.
+5. **Curation/Collections CSC:** (FR 13, 14).
+Manages thematic collections, spatial assignments, and relational discovery.
-* **Blueprint CSC:** Manages the spatial mapping of items to rooms using a custom CSS grid-based virtual floor plan.
+6. **Blueprint CSC:** (FR 15, 16).
+Manages spatial mapping and virtual room topography.
+7. **Identity CSC:** (FR 17).
+Manages secure user authentication and programmatic data isolation.

 ### 6.2.2 Major Software Interactions Section
-The Angular frontend communicates with Supabase via the `supabase-js` client.
-All data requests are sent as HTTPS REST calls.
-External APIs (Google Books) are called directly from the frontend, while Discogs is accessed via a Supabase Edge Function.
-Authentication is handled by Supabase Auth, and the user's session is synchronized using Angular Signals.
-Database security is enforced via PostgreSQL Row Level Security (RLS) policies.
+The Angular frontend communicates with Supabase via the `supabase-js` client using HTTPS REST calls.
+Authentication state is tracked using a global `isOnline` signal and session signals.
+Data flow is unidirectional: components trigger service methods, which update centralized signals, triggering reactive UI updates across the entire application bundle.

 ### 6.2.3 Architectural Design Diagrams Section
-1. **Use Case Diagram:** Defines the interactions between the "Curator" (User) and the Acquisition, Gallery, and Insights subsystems.
+1. **Use Case Diagram:** Defines interactions between the "Curator" and the core subsystems.
 ![Use Case Diagram](diagrams/Use-Case-Diagram.png)

-2. **Component Diagram:** Illustrates the Angular frontend's dependency on the Supabase Client and external REST APIs.
+2. **Component Diagram:** Illustrates dependencies on Supabase and external REST APIs.
 ![Component Diagram](diagrams/Component-Diagram.png)

-3. **Deployment Diagram:** Shows the frontend hosted on Vercel communicating with Supabase infrastructure (Database, Storage, Auth, Functions).
+3. **Deployment Diagram:** Shows Vercel hosting and Supabase infrastructure connectivity.
 ![Deployment Diagram](diagrams/Deployment-Diagram.png)

 ---